chchan585/Toolbelt/EC2/vscode-tunnel-helper/README.md

 ## Warning

-This tool will creat an user named "dev":
+This tool will create an user named "dev":

 - The home directory is `/home/dev`.
 - It do not have a password.